Baifa Monü Zhuan

 Baifa Monü Zhuan, literally Story of the White-Haired Demoness and variously translated as Biography of the White-Haired Succuba and Romance of the White-Haired Maiden, is a wuxia novel by Liang Yusheng.
 It was first published as a serial from 5 August 1957 to 8 September 1958 in the Hong Kong newspaper New Evening Post.
-Set in 17th-century China during the Ming dynasty, the novel follows the doomed romance between Lian Nichang, a fiercely independent swordswoman, and Zhuo Yihang, a Wudang Sect swordsman, against a backdrop of political decay and moral conflict.
+Set in 17th-century China during the Ming dynasty, the novel follows the doomed romance between Lian Nichang, a fiercely independent vigilante swordswoman, and Zhuo Yihang, a Wudang Sect swordsman, against a backdrop of political decay and moral conflict.
 It marks the transition from Liang Yusheng's Pingzong series to the Tianshan series, serving as the latter's first instalment and a prequel to Saiwai Qixia Zhuan.

-The work is regarded as one of Liang Yusheng's most influential and enduring novels, widely credited with shaping the "new school" of wuxia fiction that emerged in the mid-1950s.
+One of Liang Yusheng's best-known novels, Baifa Monü Zhuan is credited for its influence on the "new school" of wuxia fiction that emerged in Hong Kong in the mid-1950s.
 Critics have praised its blend of romantic tragedy, psychological depth and historical realism, as well as its portrayal of Lian Nichang as one of the genre's earliest complex female protagonists.
-Its lyrical prose and moral ambiguity helped shape the modern "cultured swordsman" archetype and influenced later writers, including Jin Yong.

-Baifa Monü Zhuan has been frequently adapted for film and television, most notably in the 1993 Hong Kong film The Bride with White Hair.
-The story remains widely read and discussed in Chinese popular culture, with modern reprints and online reviews continuing to highlight its emotional intensity and enduring symbolism.
+Its lyrical prose and moral ambiguity helped shape the modern "cultured swordsman" archetype and influenced other wuxia writers, including Jin Yong.
+Baifa Monü Zhuan has also been adapted into films and television series, most notably the 1993 Hong Kong film The Bride with White Hair.